You might think: “Setting up a project budget is hard …”

 We don’t create a budget just for planning purposes.
 Later, we also want to use our plan to see if we’re still within budget and for comparing actual against planned cost (usually this is done at the end of every month).
 When creating a budget plan, make sure to ask yourself “What reports do I need to generate later?”.
 Is it plan/actuals by month?
 By department?
 By project phase?
-This has implications on how you design the Excel template.
+This has implications on how you design your spreadsheet.

 What goes into a budget?

 Here are the cost items that usually go into a budget: